RMWinslow/papersdrafts/contagion/notes_newman_twotype.md

     - [x] General PGF info.
     - [x] Equilibrium definition
     - [x] Plot $$T_c$$ contours on $$n_H,n_L$$ graph.
-    - [ ] Visualize equilibria using phase diagrams?
+    - [x] Visualize equilibria using phase diagrams?
+        - Large regions with V(n(V))= 0 lead to stable oscillations.
-- [ ] Figure out conditions on utility that lead to unique equilibrium, lack of equilibrium, etc. (6-21 B?)
+- [ ] Figure out conditions (on utility) that lead to unique equilibrium, lack of equilibrium, etc. (6-21 B?)
 - [ ] Combine Poisson and Discrete nieghbors:
     - Start with discrete results
     - Set that number of neighbors as the mean in a poisson distribution